sristi2023/Leadzen/README.md

-# Simple React Pagination

-> Frontend pagination example using React with Hooks

-## Available Scripts

-In the project directory, you can run:
+In the project directory, to run this project:

 ### `npm install`